 Unknown, though the project is being done in cooperation with the government.

+The design was nominated for the Royal Institute of British Architects (RIBA) International Prize.
 The City of Cape Town signed a memorandum of understanding with Ikhayalami where the former would oversee the installation of water, sanitation, and road infrastructure while the latter was responsible for organizing the community, facilitation, and involvement of all stakeholders in the project.